-I’ll guide you through slow, manageable, sustainable change that fits into the life you already lead, with the habits you already have.
+With nutrition coaching, I’ll guide you through slow, manageable, sustainable change that fits into the life you already lead, with the habits you already have.
 With diets, there’s an end point, where you’re left without any mental energy (willpower).
-Truly ingrained habits take no mental energy.. ever drive home without remembering it? .. or mindlessly brush your teeth while thinking about your day?
+Truly ingrained habits take no mental energy.. ever drive home without remembering it? .. mindlessly brush your teeth while thinking about your day?
 Naturally thin people aren’t magically good at restricting themselves and being “good”.
-They simply have ingrained habits such as stopping when satisfied & enjoying the lighter, less full feeling, not stressing over what they’re eating by labeling foods good or bad, not rushing through meals out of underlying guilt and denial, naturally balancing heavier and lighter meals based on appetite, savoring every bite, tending toward other de-stressors besides food, not allowing others to influence what, when and how much they eat, and finally, overindulging at times without guilt or worry.
+They simply have ingrained habits such as stopping when satisfied, enjoying/desiring a lighter, less full feeling, not stressing over what they’re eating by labeling foods good or bad, not rushing through meals out of underlying guilt and denial, naturally balancing heavier and lighter meals based on appetite, savoring every bite, tending toward other de-stressors besides food, not allowing others to influence what, when and how much they eat, and finally, overindulging at times without guilt or worry.

 Join me on the journey to better energy, clarity, confidence, and a more relaxed, fulfilling relationship with food and exercise that leads to a healthy body weight even when life is imperfect.